-Ysgol Harri Tudur / Henry Tudor School is a school of approximately 1330 pupils/students situated at the South West tip of Wales.
-The ethnic composition of pupils/students and staff is substantially white European, English speaking.
-The majority of the school's pupils/students are of Welsh origin with English as first language.
+Ysgol Harri Tudur / Henry Tudor School occupies a modern 21st Century Welsh Government and Local Authority funded comprehensive school with a capacity for up to 1400 pupils/students; it provides mainstream education along with dedicated autistic provision.
+The school is situated within South West Pembrokeshire.
+The ethnic composition of pupils/students and staff is substantially English speaking White European.
+The majority of the school's pupils/students are of Welsh origin with English as their first language.
 There is little linguistic diversity in the school with less than 1% representation of any other minority groups.

 The social-economic context of the school is highly diverse, with representation from both affluent and less affluent areas.
 Two areas within the schools catchment are within the Communities First Deprivation Band.
 In the context of Pembrokeshire, the school serves six of the ten most deprived electoral divisions in the local authority.
 The most significant minority group is the traveller population, many of whom are now permanently resident on a traveller site at Monkton.